geerlingguy/ansible-role-munin/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-munin.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-munin)

-Installs munin, a monitoring system, on RedHat/CentOS.
+Installs munin, a monitoring system, on RedHat/CentOS or Debian/Ubuntu Linux servers.

 ## Requirements

-None.
+If you are running a RedHat-based distribution, you need to install the EPEL repository, which can be simply installed via the `geerlingguy.repo-epel` role.

+If you would like to view munin's graphs and output via HTTP, you will need an HTTP server like Apache or Nginx running.

 ## Role Variables

 Available variables are listed below, along with default values (see `vars/main.yml`):

-    TODO
+    munin_dbdir: /var/lib/munin
+    munin_htmldir: /var/www/html/munin
+    munin_logdir: /var/log/munin
+    munin_rundir: /var/run/munin
+    munin_includedir: /etc/munin/conf.d

+Some default locations for Munin-generated files, configurations, logs, etc.

+    munin_html_strategy: cron
+    munin_max_processes: 12

+See the official Munin documentation for [munin.conf](http://munin.readthedocs.org/en/latest/reference/munin.conf.html) for more information on these and other optional directives.

+    munin_admin_user: munin
+    munin_admin_password: munin

+These values will be used to generate a user via htpasswd under which the munin pages will be password protected with basic HTTP authentication.

+    munin_hosts:
+      - {
+        name: "localhost",
+        address: "127.0.0.1",
+        extra: ["use_node_name yes"]
+      }

+A listing of hosts to which munin will connect and monitor.
+Each item in the list will be added to your munin configuration like the following (assuming you're using the above example):

+    [localhost]
+      address: 127.0.0.1
+      use_node_name yes

+See documentation for [Munin Node Definitions](http://munin.readthedocs.org/en/latest/reference/munin.conf.html#node-definitions) for more details as to what values to use here.

 ## Dependencies

-  - geerlingguy.repo-epel

-Additionally, if you'd like to view the graphs via HTTP, you will need a server like Apache or Nginx running, to serve the munin-generated HTML and graphs.
+None.

 ## Example Playbook